roNn23/node-strava-toggl-sync/README.md

 ## What do I need?

-Everything to fill out the config file.
+Everything to fill in the configuration file.
 Please read the comments in [.env.template](.env.template).

 - Strava account
 - Strava API